heleeha/heleeha.github.io/essays/ui-frameworks.md

 ## A web page without Semantic UI

 Underneath you can see images of two different web pages about browser history.
 I made this website using only raw HTML and CSS at first.
 You can see the result in the images, the left one is a screenshot of a big window and the right one is a screenshot of the web page in a narrower window.
 As you can see from the images the web page looks old-fashioned, especially the top menu.
-It is also easy to observe that the page does not adjust well when the window gets narrower.
+It was difficult and took a long time to get the columns to look nice using only HTM and CSS.
+Still it is easy to observe that the page does not adjust well when the window gets narrower, and the last collumn is moved underneath the others.

 <div class="ui column grid">
     <div class="ten wide column">